Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

 .. class:: RCropSize

    Crops out an area of the specified pixel dimensions at a randomized position of the given image

+   .. attribute:: width

+      The desired width or the cropped out sub-image in pixels

+   .. attribute:: height

+      The desired height or the cropped out sub-image in pixels

 +------------------------------------------------+------------------------------------------------------------------------------------------------------------------+
 | Input                                          | Example gif for output of ``RCropSize(64, 32)``                                                                  |